 Not everyone has the luxury of learning to drive in a car with an auto transmission.
 Getting the hang of using a clutch can take time.
 One of the main causes of excessive wear and tear on a clutch is not using it properly.
 This invariably leads to what we call a slipping clutch.

-It's important to be able to identify problems with the clutch early, as it can be an awkward and expensive job if you need to get a mechanic involved.
-Over time, a worn clutch plate can damage other parts of the clutch and transmission.
+It's important to be able to identify problems with the clutch early.
+Over time, a worn clutch plate can also damage other parts of the clutch and transmission, and it can be an expensive repair job if you need to get a mechanic involved.

 What does a clutch do?